kwsimons/Silverton/README.md

 * `cmd.exe`, `conhost.exe`, `sshd.exe` & `sftp-server.exe` have all been tested and confirmed to work

 Known limitations:
-* Xbox OS version `10.0.25398.4908` probably will not work, as it requires modifying the LDR offsets for that particular `ntdll.dll` (which I do not have access to)
 * 32-bit executables or 32-bit Dlls cannot be injected (but can be loaded natively)
 * Attempting to run .NET executables using this tool may encounter strange issues.
 In some scenarios, setting the environment variable `CLR_ASSEMBLY_INJECTION` to `FORCE` or `SKIP` may allow for the .NET executable to succeed
 	* This is due to the fact that there are essentially two CLRs, as well as P/Invoke callbacks crossing CLR boundaries.  `CLRInjector.exe` contains logic to attempt to load CLRs natively when possible, but there can be application-specific issues.